KrishnaswamyLab/ImageFlowNet/README.md

 ```

 ## Abstract
-The forecasting of disease progression from images is a holy grail for clinical decision making.
-However, this task is complicated by the inherent high dimensionality, temporal sparsity and sampling irregularity in longitudinal image acquisitions.
-Existing methods often rely on extracting hand-crafted features and performing time-series analysis in this vector space, leading to a loss of rich spatial information within the images.
-To overcome these challenges, we introduce ImageFlowNet, a novel framework that learns latent-space flow fields that evolve multiscale representations in joint embedding spaces using neural ODEs and SDEs to model disease progression in the image domain.
-Notably, ImageFlowNet learns multiscale joint representation spaces by combining cohorts of patients together so that information can be transferred between the patient samples.
-The dynamics then provide plausible trajectories of progress, with the SDE providing alternative trajectories from the same starting point.
+Advances in medical imaging technologies have enabled the collection of longitudinal images, which involve repeated scanning of the same patients over time, to monitor disease progression.
+However, predictive modeling of such data remains challenging due to high dimensionality, irregular sampling, and data sparsity.
+To address these issues, we propose ImageFlowNet, a novel model designed to forecast disease trajectories from initial images while preserving spatial details.
+ImageFlowNet first learns multiscale joint representation spaces across patients and time points, then optimizes deterministic or stochastic flow fields within these spaces using a position-parameterized neural ODE/SDE framework.
+The model leverages a UNet architecture to create robust multiscale representations and mitigates data scarcity by combining knowledge from all patients.
 We provide theoretical insights that support our formulation of ODEs, and motivate our regularizations involving high-level visual features, latent space organization, and trajectory smoothness.
-We then demonstrate ImageFlowNet's effectiveness through empirical evaluations on three longitudinal medical image datasets depicting progression in retinal geographic atrophy, multiple sclerosis, and glioblastoma.
+We validate ImageFlowNet on three longitudinal medical image datasets depicting progression in geographic atrophy, multiple sclerosis, and glioblastoma, demonstrating its ability to effectively forecast disease progression and outperform existing methods.
+Our contributions include the development of ImageFlowNet, its theoretical underpinnings, and empirical validation on real-world datasets.

 ## Citation

 ```
+@inproceedings{liu2025imageflownet,
+  title={ImageFlowNet: Forecasting Multiscale Trajectories of Disease Progression with Irregularly-Sampled Longitudinal Medical Images}, author={Liu, Chen and Xu, Ke and Shen, Liangbo L and Huguet, Guillaume and Wang, Zilong and Tong, Alexander and Bzdok, Danilo and Stewart, Jay and Wang, Jay C and Del Priore, Lucian V and Krishnaswamy, Smita}
+  booktitle={ICASSP 2025-2025 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP)}, year={2025}, organization={IEEE}
+}

 @article{liu2024imageflownet,
   title={ImageFlowNet: Forecasting Multiscale Trajectories of Disease Progression with Irregularly-Sampled Longitudinal Medical Images}, author={Liu, Chen and Xu, Ke and Shen, Liangbo L and Huguet, Guillaume and Wang, Zilong and Tong, Alexander and Bzdok, Danilo and Stewart, Jay and Wang, Jay C and Del Priore, Lucian V and Krishnaswamy, Smita}